cmmartti/charlesmarttinen.ca/content/_index.md

 <img class="picture" src="/me_cropped.jpg" alt="Me" style="float: right" />

 If you like my work and need someone like me, [get in touch](/contact.html), or check out some of my projects on [GitHub](https://github.com/cmmartti).
-I am based in the Toronto region, but willing to work remotely.

 ## About Me

 I completed the Graphic Design Production program at the Georgian College in May 2018.
-Since then, I have further developed my programming skills through full-time self-directed learning, on top of my previous experience at the Port of Wilmington, Delaware, and earlier forays into programming going back to high school.
+Since then, I have further developed my programming skills through self-directed learning, on top of my previous experience at the Port of Wilmington, Delaware, and earlier forays into programming going back to high school.

 To read more about my skills and experience, see my [online résumé](/resume.html) or look through some of the stuff I’ve made below.